Night Network: Night Network

 Night Network was ITV's first overnight programme, beginning on Friday 28 August 1987, originally for the ITV regions covered by LWT, TVS and Anglia, before expanding to other regions during 1988.
 The programme aired between 1 am and 4 am in the Friday and Saturday night schedules, and between 1 am and 3 am in the Sunday night schedule.
+On LWT and Anglia, the remaining time until 6am (the start of TV -am programming) was filled by US films and TV series in a strand called Thru To 6.

 The show was produced for Night Network Productions and LWT by Jill Sinclair who had been the producer of BBC1's Pop Quiz and Channel 4's The Tube at Tyne Tees Television, aiming for a similar audience to that of these two shows.
 The format of Night Network was similar to Channel 4's Network 7, or even a late night adult version of Saturday morning kids TV, as it was a mixture of quizzes, celebrity guests, imported serials and bands.
+Hosting duties rotated but were most frequently undertaken by Paul Thompson and Mick Brown.

-Feature segments included Street Cred with Paul Thompson, Video View with Steve Allen and Kate Davies, Rowland Rivron in The Bunker Show, Tim Westwood's N-Sign Radio, Emma Freud's chat segment Pillow Talk, Geoffrey Cantor's video segment The Axeman, Barbie Wilde's video review for The Small Screen, and quiz show The All New Alpha Bet Show hosted by Nicholas Parsons, whilst cult TV series Captain Scarlet and the Mysterons and Batman were also frequently seen.
-Originally, on Sunday nights, classic movies were shown but this was only until the programme was expanded to other ITV regions on Friday 2 September 1988.
+Feature segments included Street Cred with Paul Thompson, Video View with Craig Charles, Rowland Rivron in The Bunker Show, Tim Westwood's N-Sign Radio, Emma Freud's chat segment Pillow Talk, Geoffrey Cantor's video segment The Axeman, Barbie Wilde and Gian Sammarco's video reviews for The Small Screen, and quiz show The All New Alpha Bet Show hosted by Nicholas Parsons, whilst Captain Scarlet and the Mysterons, The Partridge Family and Batman were also run, split across each show.
+Originally, on Sunday nights, recorded music performances were shown but this was only until the programme was expanded to other ITV regions on Friday 2 September 1988.

 Although it proved a success, Night Network was never broadcast nationally as Central opted out of the entire programme from the start to provide its own schedule.
 With more programmes (be it imports, repeats or original output) competing for the overnight slots, the Sunday edition was eventually dropped in autumn 1988.
 Around the same time, the first hour of Night Network became a regional For London Only segment on LWT while the remaining two hours continued to air across other regions, albeit in differing timeslots depending on the stations' preferred schedules.

 Night Network was broadcast for the last time on Friday 31 March 1989.